UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 # Project start with analysis

 ## Requirements
-Why do we need to specify requirements according to Merlin Dorfman (article reproduced in chap 1 requirements engineering) the results from the software crisis in the 1960s gave rise to the following problem *"In nearly every software project which fails to meet performance and cost goals, requirements inadequacies play a major and expensive role in project failure"*
+!!! info "Why do we need to specify requirements?"
+    According to Merlin Dorfman (article reproduced in chap 1 requirements engineering) the results from the software crisis in the 1960s gave rise to the following problem *"In nearly every software project which fails to meet performance and cost goals,requirements inadequacies play a major and expensive role in project failure"*

 This is very much still the effect today in the production of scientific software (My personal opinion)